Stephen Davies (speedway rider)

-Stephen Davies (born 31 January 1965) is a former international speedway rider from Australia.
+Stephen Mark Davies (born 31 January 1965) is an Australian former international speedway rider.

 Speedway career

 Davies twice won medals at the Australian National Championships.
 He won a silver medal in 1989 behind Glenn Doyle and a bronze medal the following year in 1990.
 He was the champion of New South Wales on several occasions and reached the 1987 Individual Long Track World Championship semi final.

-Davies rode in the top tier of British Speedway from 1986 to 1992, riding for King's Lynn Stars and Peterborough Panthers.
-He captained the triple winning Peterborough side during the 1992 British League Division Two season.
+After winning the New South Wales Championship in 1986 he arrived to race in Britain.
+Davies rode in the top tier of British Speedway from 1986 to 1990, riding for King's Lynn Stars.
+After leaving King's Lynn to join Peterborough Panthers in 1991, he captained the triple winning Peterborough side during the 1992 British League Division Two season.